Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Introduction

 The SPDE representation of random fields is one of the many techniques to improve the scalability of Gaussian process-based models.
-Especially in machine learning, mostly concerned with inferring a random field~$s(\vec x) \in \mathbb R$ from datapoints~$\{( s_i, \, \vec x_i ) \}_{i=1}^n $, a wide range of approximation techniques have been proposed, see Rasmussen and Williams~\cite[Ch.\ 8]{williams2006gaussian} and reviews~\cite{hensman2013gaussian, liu2020gaussian}.
+Especially in machine learning, primarily concerned with inferring a random field~$s(\vec x) \in \mathbb R$ from datapoints~$\{( \vec x_i, \, s_i ) \}_{i=1}^n $, a wide range of approximation techniques have been proposed, see Rasmussen and Williams~\cite[Ch.\ 8]{williams2006gaussian} and reviews~\cite{hensman2013gaussian, liu2020gaussian}.
 These techniques usually aim to either improve the sparsity or reduce the size or rank of the covariance matrix $\vec C_s \in \mathbb R^{n \times n}$.
 For instance, in so-called sparse Gaussian processes, a limited number of inducing points are introduced to obtain a low-rank approximation of the original covariance matrix~\cite{quinonero2005unifying}.
-Other approximation techniques from geostatistics are more suitable for spatial Gaussian processes over~$\Omega \subseteq \mathbb R^d$ with $d \in \{ 1. \, 2, \, 3\}$, see the review~\cite{heaton2019case}.
+Other approximation techniques from geostatistics are more suitable for spatial Gaussian processes over~$\Omega \subseteq \mathbb R^d$ with~$d \in \{ 1, \, 2, \, 3\}$, see the review~\cite{heaton2019case}.
 The conventional covariance approximation techniques from machine learning and geostatistics do not require a discretisation of the problem domain~$\Omega$ and are usually only suitable for problems defined over unbounded domains, i.e.~$\Omega \equiv \mathbb R^d$.
 More recently, with the continued convergence of machine learning and computational mechanics, truncated-series expansions of the covariance function using orthogonal global basis functions are gaining interest.
 For instance, Solin and S{\"a}rkk{\"a}~\cite{solin2020hilbert} use as basis functions the eigenfunctions of the finite element discretised Laplace operator on~$\Omega$.
-This approach is similar to the widely used Karhunen--Lo{\`e}ve expansion, which uses the eigenfunctions of the Fredholm integral equation of the second kind involving the covariance function, see e.g.~\cite{betz2014numerical,marzouk2009dimensionality}.
-All the covariance approximation techniques mentioned in this paragraph are restricted to homogeneous (stationary) and isotropic covariance functions, i.e.\ the covariance function depends only on the distance between two points, and exclusively focus on approximating the dense covariance matrix.
-In addition, the techniques from machine learning are primarily intended for unbounded Euclidean domains while the truncated-series expansions can, in principle, be applied to bounded domains, see e.g.~\cite{uribe2020bayesian,gulian2022gaussian}.
+This approach is similar to the truncated-series expansion methods from computational mechanics, including the Karhunen--Lo{\`e}ve method~\cite{betz2014numerical,marzouk2009dimensionality} and the spectral representation method~\cite{shinozuka1972digital, shinozuka1991simulation}, which are based on some other orthogonal basis functions.
+All the covariance approximation techniques mentioned in this paragraph are restricted to stationary (homogeneous) and isotropic covariance functions, i.e.\ the covariance function depends only on the distance between two points, and exclusively focus on approximating the dense covariance matrix.
+In addition, the techniques from machine learning are primarily intended for unbounded Euclidean domains, while truncated-series expansions can, in principle, be applied to bounded domains, see e.g.~\cite{uribe2020bayesian,gulian2022gaussian}.